HolyBlackCat/cpp-tutorials/language/02_basic/19_functions.md

     std::cout << y << '\n'; // 42
 }
 ```
 ...since the returned reference ends up referencing `y` in `main` directly, not the parameter `x`.
-(As was explained before, references never refer to other references, trying to do so makes them refer to the target object of that reference.)
+(As was explained before, references never refer to other references, trying to do so makes them refer to the target of that reference.)

 But returning a reference to a by-value parameter (i.e. a non-reference parameter) would always dangle (assuming it compiles at all, see above).